owncloud-archive/documentation/developer_manual/app/container.rst

 Dependency Injection
 ====================
 Dependency Injection sounds pretty complicated but it just means: Don't put new dependencies in your constructor or methods but pass them in.
-So this:
+So this:a

 .. code-block:: php